MetPX/sarracenia/doc/sr_watch.1.rst

 The *flow* is an arbitrary label that allows the user to identify a specific flow.
 The flow string is sets in the amqp message header.
 By default there is no flow.

+**[-fp|--force_polling <boolean>]**

+By Default, sr_watch selects a (OS dependent) optimal method to watch a directory.
+For large trees, the optimal method can be manyfold (10x or even 100x) faster to recognize when a file has been modified.
+In some cases, however, platform optimal methods do not work (such as with some network shares, or distributed file systems), so one must use a slower but more reliable and portable polling method.
+The *force_poll* keyword causes sr_watch to select the polling method in spite of the availability of a normally better one.

+**[-fs|--follow_symlinks <boolean>]**

+The *follow_symlinks* option causes symbolic links to be traversed.  if *follow_symlinks* is set and the destination of a symbolic link is a file, then that destination file should be posted as well as the link.
+If the destination of the symbolic link is a directory, then the directory should be added to those being monitored by sr_watch.
+If *follow_symlinks* is false, then no action related to the destination of the symbolic link is taken.

 **[-h|-help|--help]**